Applied I-cord

 REPEAT these two rows until I-cord is attached around the area you want it to be.

-no Purl Heads?
+No Purl Heads?

 Since my garment was moss stitch, it was easy to attach at every purl head.